okkevaneck/check50_heuristieken/README.md

 `check50 --local OkkeVanEck/cs50_heuristieken/master/<case>`

 ###### Run local code
-You can run your local version of the checks by running `check50` with the `--dev` flag:
+You can run your local version of a check by running `check50` with the `--dev` flag in the folder where the `.check50.yaml` is located:
 `check50 --dev .`